BanklessTimes

 Since 2021 when they broke out, non-fungible tokens (NFTs) have caught the fancy of all and sundry.
 Not to be outdone, many celebrities have been quick to board the NFT hype train.
 However, not all NFT projects are created equal.
 Many have failed to live up to the hype, either fizzling out shortly after launch or plunging in value soon after hitting an all-time high.

-Jonathan Merry, the CEO of BanklessTimes.com, has been closely following the development of the NFT space.
-While many celebrities have been quick to jump on the NFT bandwagon, Merry believes their lack of understanding about the technology will ultimately lead to their downfall.
+The CEO of BanklessTimes.com, has been closely following the development of the NFT space.
+While many celebrities have been quick to jump on the NFT bandwagon, the CEO believes their lack of understanding about the technology will ultimately lead to their downfall.

 NFTs are a complicated technology, and unless celebrities are willing to put in the time to understand them, they’re bound to fail," he said.
 "We’ve already seen a number of high-profile Celebrity NFT fails, and I don’t see that trend slowing down anytime soon.